lebrunthibault/Protocol-0-backend/README.md

   It's nice to do code generation but replacing the `Route` class by Command objects would be simpler
 - The script client just dispatches script Command objects over MIDI.
 It's simpler (even though it creates a hard dependency on the script. but it's ok they are both on the same machine)

+## http_server
+I've also setup a minimal http server using FastAPI.
+This server is there as a gateway to the midi server and its only goal is to be hit by requests from ahk hotkeys.

+I've been using scripts as a gateway but doing http requests is considerably faster.

+It's run independently from the midi server.

 ## ./gui
 Code used to create notifications and dialog boxes that are displayed on top of ableton interface.
 - I'm using [PySimpleGui](https://pysimplegui.readthedocs.io/) based on Tkinter